rapid7/insightconnect-plugins/mcafee_atd/help.md

 #### Get Report

-This action is used to download the analysis report files for given parameter.
+This action is used to download the report of an analysis.
+It will return the report in JSON along with a file version of the report based on the specific file type specified in `report_type`.

 ##### Input